 Warrandyte, Victoria is an outer suburb of Melbourne.
 It’s only 30km away from the city, which creates the perfect opportunity to hop over to Melbourne and spend an additional day there.
 It is located on the Yarra River, completely enveloped by the bushland of Warrandyte State Park.
-This gives it that unique rural vibe, as there are actual craftspeople and artists living in the area, so there is definitely plenty to do in a day.
+All of that gives it a unique rural vibe, as there are actual craftspeople and artists living in the area, so there is definitely plenty to do in a day.
+Plan ahead, and you’ll have a blast!

 A few facts about Warrandyte, Victoria